 NSCECE does not have residences.
 We do, however, have geographical knowledge of the area and will gladly assist students requiring accommodations as much as we are able.

-Our students do get preference at all Templeton Properties buildings, for more information please contact (902) 442 7074.
+Our students have preference at Templeton Properties buildings.
+For more info, please contact (902) 442 7074.

 TRANSPORTATION & PARKING